Richard H. Austin: Michigan Secretary of State

 In 1970, Austin was elected as the Michigan Secretary of State, making him the first Black person to hold that position in any U.S. state and also the first elected to any statewide office in Michigan except for the Supreme Court.
-He became the longest-serving Secretary of State in Michigan history, serving until January 1, 1995, when he lost a re-election campaign bid in 1994 to Republican Candice Miller.
+He became the longest-serving secretary of state in Michigan history, serving until January 1, 1995, after he lost a re-election campaign bid in 1994 to Republican Candice Miller.

-During his tenure, Austin emphasized road safety, supporting the enactment of laws mandating use of seat belts and child safety seats, and retention of the law requiring motorcycle helmets, and also achieving improvements to driver education and traffic safety.
+During his tenure, Austin emphasized road safety, supporting the enactment of laws mandating use of seat belts and child safety seats and retention of the law requiring motorcycle helmets, and also achieving improvements to driver education and traffic safety.
 He also introduced mail-in vehicle registration renewals, license-plate tabs, and in 1975 the first "Motor Voter" law, a model for the National Voter Registration Act of 1993.

-In 1976 Austin unsuccessfully sought the Democratic nomination for the U.S. Senate seat being vacated by retiring Philip Hart.
+In 1976 Austin unsuccessfully sought the Democratic nomination for the U.S. Senate seat being vacated by retiring Philip Hart, losing to Don Riegle.